ecomplus/storefront/README.md

 ### Components

-We're including all Bootstrap 4.3 components **excepting _navbar_ and _progress_**, as we're not seeing how they could be used inside storefront plugins.

-For advanced customizations, components styles may be overridden one by one on `theme/_components.scss`.
+We're including all Bootstrap 4.3 components, for complete theme customizations, components styles may be overridden one by one on `theme/_components.scss`.

 ### For partners